 Letting agents typically offer different tiers of service.
 The level of service you choose will likely depend on your budget, but time-strapped landlords may opt to use a tenant finder package and then manage the tenancy themselves going forward.

 Make sure you choose the right service.
-Don’t be bamboozled into paying for a service you don’t want or need.
-Also, don’t feel you have to continue paying for a service you don’t need just because the letting agent is persuasive and very charming.
+Don’t be rushed into paying for a service you don’t want or need.
+Also, don’t feel you have to continue paying for a service you don’t need anymore.

 Always read the T&Cs before signing up for anything.
 The devil is in the detail, as they say.
 If you don’t pay attention to the small print, you could end up paying for a service you didn’t ask for and don’t need.

 Be careful to check what the service you sign up for actually includes.
 You don’t want to belatedly discover that organising repairs is not included as part of a package you pay for each month.